Learn More About the Program

 Building on a Legacy

 Our engineering physics degree was made possible by the estate of former NASA scientist and LVC alum Dr. Elizabeth Miller Bains ’64 and her husband and fellow scientist, Dr. James Bains.
 She helped create the software for the computer simulations used to train astronauts, including Sally Ride.
 The ideals and problem-solving skills she embodied are incorporated throughout the program’s curriculum.
+Watch this short video about the Bains gift.

 $120,380